Forehead Botox Units

 Pumping more units of Botox into the forehead will certainly help you avoid creating Spock-like eyebrows.
 However, this approach could induce brow ptosis instead.
 Remember that it’s generally much easier to resolve Spock eyebrows than to resolve brow ptosis.
 The former can usually be corrected with a quick top-up of toxin during a follow-up appointment.
 However, the latter often takes weeks to resolve on its own.

-If you’re looking for a career option that’s fun and rewarding, consider becoming a top Botox injector.
+If you’re looking for a career option that’s fun and rewarding, look no further than becoming a top Botox injector.
 DCCM™ Academy provides expert training in both group and private settings.
-Due to the popularity of the program, there is a waiting list.
-To get on this list, contact DCCM Academy at (207) 679-0460.
+Our Essentials of Cosmetic Neurotoxin Course sets you up for success by learning:

 HOW DO WE COMPARE?